say25/Apartment-Finder/infrastructure/application/README.md

 This folder has all the Terraform to deploy this application.

-The terraform is run manually by developers locally.
+Terraform is run manually by developers locally.

 ## Commands